cpotter/cpotter.github.io/chris_potter_blog/blog/2016/2/14/index.md

 ### To Be Continued
 This was the first step to get logging to hipchat for [BlueAcornInc](https://github.com/BlueAcornInc), but I decided to try to give back to the greater node community by trying to create a pull request back into the original node4js repo.

 This required me to learn the javascript library `vows`.
+See you next time.